brandon-rowe/Go/README.md

 independent study of go lang

 <p>
-I will be uploading random projects from go lang.
+I will be uploading random projects from go lang book.

-I decided to start learning go because it has the capability of managing and keeping multiple connections at the same time.
+I decided to start learning go because it has the ability to keep and manage multiple connections at the same time.

-Example use case would be a chat-room or blockchain transactions.
+Example use case would be operating a chat-room or processing blockchain transactions.

 It is also scalable to handle multiple users, accounts or processes.
 </p>
 <h6>Resources</h6>

 + [golang-book](https://www.golang-book.com/)
 + [golang-setup](https://golang.org/doc/install?download=go1.11.5.darwin-amd64.pkg)

 Extra links that help with github.